 (a) contain the contractor’s reasons in support of the contractor’s opinion; and

-(b) be given to the Safety Authority within 21 days after receiving a revision notice or any longer period that the Safety Authority allows in writing.
+(b) be given to the Minister within 21 days after receiving a revision notice or any longer period that the Minister allows in writing.

-(6) The Safety Authority must, within 28 days after receiving a submission under subregulation (4) —
+(6) The Minister must, within 28 days after receiving a submission under subregulation (4) —

 (a) consider the submission; and

-(b) give the contractor notice in writing affirming, varying or withdrawing the revision notice, setting out its reasons for not accepting the submission or any part of the submission if relevant.
+(b) give the contractor notice in writing affirming, varying or withdrawing the revision notice, setting out reasons for not accepting the submission or any part of the submission if relevant.

-(7) The contractor must revise the DSMS in accordance with the revision notice as originally given or as varied under subregulation (6), and give a copy of the revised DSMS to the Safety Authority.
+(7) The contractor must revise the DSMS in accordance with the revision notice as originally given or as varied under subregulation (6), and give a copy of the revised DSMS to the Minister.

-(8) If the contractor does not revise a DSMS in accordance with subregulation (7), the Safety Authority may withdraw its acceptance of the DSMS.
+(8) If the contractor does not revise a DSMS in accordance with subregulation (7), the Minister may withdraw its acceptance of the DSMS.

+[Regulation 14 amended in Gazette 30 Dec 2011 p.
+5541 and 5542-3.]

 Part 3 — Diving project plans

 15. No diving without approved or accepted diving project plan